-Located in Notre Dame, Indiana, the University of Notre Dame is a Catholic university at least partially known for its sports teams.
-Here’s how to answer Notre Dame’s essays and be well on your way to becoming one of the Fighting Irish yourself!
+Located in Notre Dame, Indiana, the University of Notre Dame is a Catholic university.
+One reason the school earns recognition is the name of its sports teams.
+This article dissects how to answer Notre Dame’s essays.
+Read through these perspectives, and you will be well on your way to becoming one of the Fighting Irish yourself!

 What excites you about attending Notre Dame? (required response 150-200 words)